pragma-/pbot/doc/VirtualMachine.md

 On Ubuntu: `sudo apt install qemu-kvm libvirt-daemon-system`

+On OpenSUSE Tumbleweed: `sudo zypper in libvirt virt-install virt-viewer`

 #### Make a pbot-vm user or directory
 You can either make a new user account or make a new directory in your current user account.
 In either case, name it `pbot-vm` so we'll have a home for the virtual machine.